Fliplet/fliplet-cli/docs/API/fliplet-payments.md

 These are the two JS APIs you need to use to achieve what has been described above:

 - `Fliplet.Payments.getProducts()` - fetch the list of products you have configured in the data source
-- `Fliplet.Payments.checkout(productId, quantity, options)` - initiate a checkout session to let the user buy a product
+- `Fliplet.Payments.checkout(data)` - initiate a checkout session to let the user buy a product

 Here's a full example to help you getting started: